pocin/kbc-wr-the-trading-desk/README.md

 set `dry_run` to `True` if you just want to test that your input tables will serialize without making any api calls.

 The writer behavior is driven by the input tables you provide.
-The TDD api accepts some deeply nested JSONs.
+The TTD api accepts some deeply nested JSONs.
 However this component accepts data in `csv` format ([the KBC common interface](https://developers.keboola.com/extend/common-interface/folders/)).

 To create nested JSONs out of flat CSVs, the [jsontangle](https://github.com/pocin/jsontangle) library was developed and is used.
 Check out it's documentation for the details on the DSL grammar.
 It might be worthwhile to install it while developing transformations to verify that the fields are correct.